cortexsystems/cortex-app-tutorial/README.md

 # Cortex Apps

-Cortex player provides a hardware agnostic environment for app developers.
-Cortex apps are essentially light-weight single page web applications built with a framework that follows Digital Out-Of-Home best practices.
+The Cortex player provides a hardware agnostic environment for app developers.
+Cortex apps are  light-weight single page web applications built with a framework that follows Digital Out-Of-Home best practices.
 Unlike standard web applications, Cortex apps have access to the Cortex App API at runtime.
 Using this API, apps can access hardware resources or communicate to the Cortex backend.

 In this tutorial we are going to build a simple functioning app.
 The final code lives in this repository under `src`.

 ## Application Package

 Before diving into the details of how to build an app, let's go over the final package first.
 After writing the code, you are expected to build an app package and upload it to `Fleet`.
-App packages are simple zip files that expects at least the following files at the **top level**:
+App packages are simple zip files that expect at least the following files at the **top level**:

     .
     ├── index.html             # Main entry point for your app.